jenkinsci/JenkinsPipelineUnit/README.md

 Note that you need to provide a method signature and a callback (closure or lambda) in order to allow a method.
 Any method call which is not recognized will throw an exception.

+You can take a look at the `BasePipelineTest` class to have the short list of allowed methods.

 Some tricky methods such as `load` and `parallel` are implemented directly in the helper.
 If you want to override those, make sure that you extend the `PipelineTestHelper` class.

 ### Analyze the mock execution